Yousuf-Zahid/w2s-solutions-assignment/README.md

 # Running the Application

 To start the application, run the command:

     npm start

 This will start the server at http://localhost:8080/ The server provides an API endpoint for fetching data.

-# API Endpoints
+# User Endpoints
- * User Authentication
-    POST /signup: Creates a new user account.
+- POST /signup: Creates a new user account.
-    POST /login: Logs in an existing user.
+- POST /login: Logs in an existing user.

- * Customers
+# Customers Endpoints
-    GET /customers: Retrieves all customers.
+- GET /customers: Retrieves all customers.
-    GET /customers/:id: Retrieves a single customer.
+- GET /customers/:id: Retrieves a single customer.
-    POST /customers: Creates a new customer.
+- POST /customers: Creates a new customer.
-    PUT /customers/:id: Updates an existing customer.
+- PUT /customers/:id: Updates an existing customer.
-    DELETE /customers/:id: Deletes a customer.
+- DELETE /customers/:id: Deletes a customer.

 # Postman Collection
     A Postman collection for this project is included in this repository.
 You can import the collection into Postman to test the API endpoints.
 To import the collection, follow these steps: